osmoscope/osmoscope-ui/doc/creating-layers.md

 }
 ```

 Of course the URLs shown here are just examples.
 Any URL will do.
+Even relative URLs.

 If you have the data as vector tiles, you'll need a `vector_tile_url` instead
 of a `geojson_url`.
 The vector tile URL is a template where `{x}` and `{y}` are